New Mass Falsifies the Definition of “Mystery of Faith”

 They have set thy sanctuary ablaze, they have profaned the dwelling of thy name on the earth.
 (Psalm 73:7) (End of passage from the Baltimore Catechism)

-Needless to say, the falsification of the definition of the term “Mystery of Faith” in the consecration formula of the New Mass , (which can be verified by walking into any Catholic Church building in the USA and picking up a Missalette), resulting in an invalid sacrament according to the still standing decrees of the Church, is a grave sacrilege, objectively speaking.
+Needless to say, the falsification of the definition of the term “Mystery of Faith” in the consecration formula of the New Mass , (which can be verified by walking into any Catholic Church building in the USA and picking up a Missalette), resulting in an invalid sacrament according to the still standing decrees of the Church, is a serious mistreatment of a holy thing, and therefore a grave sacrilege, objectively speaking.

 b) Paul VI made his New Mass into a perfect example of False Worship, a sin against the First Commandment.